OGGM/oggm.github.io/_posts/2022-10-11-Welcome-to-the-OGGM-Slack.md

 Though internal sounds maybe like a closed, small, and secretive group.
 It is not.
-It is an open, inclusive and friendly environment, that is a little more closed than an open forum where everyone can read what you wrote.
+It is an open, inclusive and friendly environment, that is a little more closed than an open forum where everyone can read what you wrote and a lot less anonymous.
 But what is it about?
 We use the slack to get support, discuss and stay updated.
-Ranging on topics, <i>how to solve this error in my code</i>, <i>who is going to this meeting</i>, <i>has someone done this already</i>, … In addition the slack can contribute to a sense of being part of the community.
+With topics ranging from <i>how to solve this error in my code</i> and <i>has someone done this already</i> to <i>who is going to this meeting/conference</i>
+and plenty more...
+In addition the slack can contribute to a sense of being part of the community.

 ### A little more on the practicalities of our slack.